Automated-Amphibians/2022Robot-Public/README.md

 The robot moves just fine during teleop if autonomous is run first.
-We also figure out why the robot would only do one command during autonomous.
-We need to create a new sequential command group and put all the commands there first then call that command group in robotInit function.
+But we still need to test the new command group to see if it works properly.
+The intake also works now.